 Becoming a Member of Our Bar

-- a current (within the past six months of the application) certificate of good standing from each court to which you have been admitted to practice;
+- a current (within the past six months of the application) certificate of good standing from each state bar to which you have been admitted to practice;

 - two certificates from Sponsoring Attorneys completed by members of the bar of this court who know your professional legal abilities, skills, and character for at least six months.
 Please be sure to use the form provided below (handwritten forms will not be accepted);